temporalio/documentation/docs/get-started.md

 ## Learn about Temporal

 Temporal enables developers to write highly reliable applications without having to worry about all the edge cases, but getting started can be paradigm shift for some.
-If you are new to Temporal, or workflow applications in general, get caught up on the [core concepts](/docs/overview/).
+If you are new to Temporal, or Workflow applications in general, get caught up on the [core concepts](/docs/overview/).

 Wondering if Temporal is a good fit for your use case?
 Check out our [use cases section](/docs/use-cases-orchestration/) or visit the [community forum](https://community.temporal.io/tag/use-case-validation).